gao-uk/eye-chromatic-visual-feedback-model/README.md

-**Hypothesised Ocular Visual Feedback Emmetropisation Mechanism Utilising Longitudinal Chromatic Aberration, Exploring How Sustained Near Work May Induce Myopia**
+**Gnuplot Script Modelling a Hypothesised Ocular Visual Feedback Emmetropisation Mechanism Utilising Longitudinal Chromatic Aberration, Exploring How Sustained Near Work May Induce Myopia**

 This repository contains a script file which runs in the free gnuplot graphing application, and plots a series of graphs.